Is one of the benefits of creatine reduced inflammation?

 While creatine can have positive effects including energy and strength gains and decreased inflammation, it may not be for everyone.
 Creatine’s effectiveness has not been proven in endurance activities and is more effective for weight training than for cardio training.

 Decreased inflammation can have many positive effects for an athlete besides just feeling less sore.
-With less time needed to rest and recover after exertion, it is possible to train more often and reap more benefit from your workouts.
+With less time needed to rest and recover after exertion, it is possible to train more often and reap more benefits from your workouts.

 Of course, no supplement routine is complete without being paired with a solid exercise routine.
 Go PRO today for access to certified personal trainers, workout plans, and more.